Quakers: Ecumenical relations

 Prior to the 20th century Quakers considered the Religious Society of Friends to be a Christian movement, but many did not feel that their religious faith fit within the categories of Catholic, Orthodox, or Protestant.
 Many Conservative Friends, while fully seeing themselves as orthodox Christians, choose to remain separate from other Christian groups.

 Many Friends in Liberal Friends' meetings are actively involved in the ecumenical movement, often working closely with other Mainline Protestant and liberal Christian churches, with whom they share common religious ground.
 A concern for peace and social justice often brings Friends together with other Christian churches and other Christian groups.
 Some Liberal Quaker yearly meetings are members of ecumenical pan-Christian organisations, which include Protestant and Orthodox churches—for example Philadelphia Yearly Meeting is a member of the National Council of Churches.
 The Britain Yearly Meeting is a member of Churches Together in Britain and Ireland, and Friends General Conference is a member of the World Council of Churches.

-Guerneyite Friends would typically see themselves as part of an orthodox Christian movement and work closely with other Christian denominations.
+Gurneyite Friends would typically see themselves as part of an orthodox Christian movement and work closely with other Christian denominations.
 Friends United Meeting (the international organisation of Gurneyite yearly meetings) is a member of the National Council of Churches and the World Council of Churches, which are pan-Christian organisations that include Lutheran, Orthodox, Reformed, Anglican and Baptist Churches, among others.

 Evangelical Friends work closely with other evangelical churches from other Christian traditions.
 The North American branch of Evangelical Friends Church International is a member church of the National Association of Evangelicals.
 Evangelical Friends tend to be less involved with non-evangelical churches and are not members of the World Council of Churches or National Council of Churches.

 The majority of other Christian groups recognise Friends among their fellow-Christians.
 Some people who attend Quaker Meetings assume that Quakers are not Christians, when they do not hear overtly Christian language during the meeting for worship.